 You can accept payments from 200+ countries and 25+ currencies.
 Alternative payment methods like Venmo and Pay Later show up automatically when they’re available to your customers.

-The refund process is simpler too.
+The refund process is simpler, too.
 Instead of logging into PayPal every time someone requests their money back, you handle it directly from your WordPress dashboard.
 Change a payment status to “refunded” and EDD takes care of the rest.

-How to Add PayPal Commerce to WordPress
+How to Add PayPal Onsite Checkout to WordPress

 🌐 Don’t have a WordPress website yet?
 No worries.
 You can get WordPress and EDD preinstalled on a server set up and managed just for you with SiteGround Managed EDD Hosting.